 All freshmen are required to take a U.S. standardized college entrance examination, regardless of your citizenship/visa status or whether you have attended secondary school in the U.S. or abroad.
 Transfer students are not required to take this exam if they have earned at least 24 transferable credits.
 If for any reason, students are unable to provide a standardized exam result, the student should contact the Office of Admissions and Orientation immediately.

 - The Office of Admissions and Orientation will accept either the SAT (Scholastic Aptitude Test) or the ACT (American College Test).
-The student should make certain that the test results are forwarded to the UM-Dearborn Office of Admissions and Orientation (SAT code #1861; ACT code #2074).
+The student should make certain that the test results are forwarded to the UM-Dearborn Office of Undergraduate Admissions (SAT code #1861; ACT code #2074).
 You must take one of these tests (it is not necessary to take both).
 These tests are available throughout the world, and should be taken well in advance of the intended starting term.
 SAT and ACT scores take 6-8 weeks after the test date to arrive at UM-Dearborn.
 You may take the test(s) more than once, and UM-Dearborn will consider your highest composite score.

 - Your score will be used as one factor in the admissions process.
 If your secondary education has been completed partially or entirely abroad, and if English is not your native language, your individual circumstances will be considered when evaluating your test scores.